celeroon/fortinet-2-elasticsearch/README.md

 Depending on your Events per Second (EPS) volume, you may need to increase performance tuning settings even further.

-- Run `watch -d "column -t cat /proc/net/snmp | grep -w Udp"` on your Elastic Agent host to check if you are dropping any logs.
+- Run `watch -d 'cat /proc/net/snmp | grep -w Udp | column -t'` on your Elastic Agent host to check if you are dropping any logs.

 **Hopefully you should be dancing with your logs by now.** 🕺💃